 Back to Top ▲

-If you have no symptoms but were a close contact of a person with COVID-19, then follow the Quarantine Steps while you are waiting for your test results.
+If you were a close contact of a person with COVID-19 and have no symptoms, then follow the Quarantine Steps while you are waiting for your test results.

 Back to Top ▲